Now that we’re in the midst of hurricane season, we’re looking ahead to some big weather we might see as the season progresses.

 Even if a storm doesn’t impact Disney World directly this year, hurricane season means BIG rain for Florida.
 If you do have a trip planned, make sure you gear up for rain and storms.
 Typically, the worst of it happens from August through September.
 We’re not kidding when we say we can see a storm or two almost every day!

 We check in every single week with a forecast on Disney World weather so you can always stay tuned to DFB for updates.
-Plus, we’ve got you covered with ALL the tips to planning for hurricane season trips to Disney World.
+Plus, we’ve got you covered with ALL the tips for planning for hurricane season trips to Disney World.

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!